nh43de/DataToolChain/README.md

 2. Select files to upload by clicking "Browse..."
 3. Set options or leave them as default
 4. Click "GO"!

-#### JSON Configuration

-You can easily copy/paste JSON to allow for saving and storing uploader configuration.

 ## Installing Data Toolchain